This post contains affiliate links

 Can I make this sauce ahead of time?

 Absolutely!
-In fact, it tastes even better after a few hours in the fridge as the flavors meld together.
+In fact, it tastes even better after a few hours in the fridge as the flavours meld together.

 What’s the best type of feta to use?